nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > * Refer to the [Parameter Details](#parameter-details) section for more information on the constraints for each parameter.

 Example:
-*  `edit S1234567A p/91234567 e/johndoe@example.com` Edits the phone number and email address of the patient with the NRIC`S1234567A` to `91234567` and `johndoe@example.com` respectively.
+*  `edit S1234567A p/91234567 e/johndoe@example.com` will edit the phone number and email address of the patient with the NRIC`S1234567A` to `91234567` and `johndoe@example.com` respectively.

 {: .alert .alert-success}